Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Discussion

-The embedding principle in depth results from the layer stacking nature of deep neural networks, in which each layer can be linearly factorized into multiple layers.
-Therefore, our theoretical results proved for fully-connected DNNs can be naturally extended to other NN architectures such as convolutional neural networks and residual neural networks.
-For example, for a residual network, the only change needed to obtain its one-layer lifting operator is to modify the output preserving condition (see Appendix A: Def.~2 for details).
+The embedding principle in depth is derived from the inherent layer stacking nature of deep neural networks, where each layer can be linearly factorized into multiple layers.
+Therefore, our theoretical findings proven for fully-connected DNNs can be naturally extended to other neural network architectures, such as convolutional neural networks and residual-connected neural networks.
+For instance, when dealing with a residual-connected network, the only alteration required to derive its one-layer lifting operator is a modification of the output-preserving condition (see Appendix~\ref{app:proofs}: Def.~\ref{APP:def:one-layer-residual-lifting} for details).

-Note that for residual networks, simply choosing the parameters of the inserted block to be zero is a trivial criticality preserving lifting, which automatically satisfies the layer linearization condition.
-However, we must point out that whether the lifted critical points can be experienced in practice determines the importance of different liftings.
-In fact, as shown in Fig.~B3 of Appendix B, we rarely observe such trivially lifted critical points.
-In contrast, the proposed lifted critical points with layer linearization can often be observed in experiments.
-Therefore, the critical lifting operator proposed in this work is of special value for studying the training behavior of DNNs in practice.
+It should be noted that for residual-connected networks, simply assigning zero values to the parameters of the inserted block can create a trivially criticality-preserving lifting, which naturally satisfies the layer linearization condition.
+However, it is important to underscore that the practical experience of encountering these lifted critical points during training is a more crucial determinant of the importance of different lifting techniques than the mere existence of such embeddings.
+Indeed, such trivially lifted critical points are seldom observed in practice.
+On the contrary, the lifted critical points we propose, which are accompanied by layer linearization, are frequently observable in experimental setups, as illustrated in Fig.~\ref{fig:res-nonlinear} in Appendix~\ref{app:sup-exp}.
+Therefore, the critical lifting operator proposed in this work is of special value for studying the practical training behavior of DNNs.

-\subsection{Simplicity Bias}
+\subsection{Simplicity bias}